JOP - Java Optimized Processor

 .sof

 SRAM Output File.
-Configuration for Altera devices.
+Configuration file for Altera devices.
 Used by the Quartus programmer or by quartus_pgm.
 Can be converted to various (or too many) different format.
 Some are listed below.

 .pof